databugs/change-data-capture-with-pyflink/README.md

     This will start the flink job.
 Do not kill the terminal.
 Flink will continue to monitor and stream all changes in the `production_db` to the `analytics_db` in real-time.

 ## CDC in Practice
 In the `/test-scripts/` folder, there is a file named `cdc_test.sql`.
-There are a number of queries with comments on what they do.
+It contains are a number of queries with comments on what they do.

 You are expected to run all those queries one after the other against the `production_db`.